npodonnell/MicroCipher/CRYPTANALYSIS.md

 ### Weak Key Attack

+Although technically not an attack, we will begin by discussing weak keys and how they can, if used, easily be exploited by an attacker if the conditions are right.

 MicroCipher keys consist of 8 64-bit unsigned integers called "jumps".
 All such integers are valid keys, thus The number of possible MicroCipher keys is: